Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Disable Secure Boot and third-party antivirus tools

-1: Forget and re-establish network
+1: Forget and re-establish the network

 Let’s start with the simplest solution for the issue at hand.
 Reset your router in order to clear the possible halt.
 If you’re frequently switching networks, your system is freshly installed, or you changed your SSID name and security measures lately, there’s a good chance that the system isn’t able to preserve your credentials.